akeever2/akeever/content/consult/main/index.md

 # <i class="fas fa-solid fa-chalkboard"></i> Private Trainings

 If you or your organization are looking to level-up your R and data science skills, perhaps the time is right for a private training.
-This can take the form of an intensive 1-5 day workshop, a series of short weekly or biweekly meetings, or a virtual course designed to be complete by a deadline.
+This can take the form of an intensive 1-5 day workshop, a series of short weekly or biweekly meetings, or a virtual course designed to be completed by a deadline.
 Training material can be tailored to the needs and data structures of your projects.

 Check out my [course](/course), [workshop](/talk), and [project](/project) materials for a sampling of what I can create for you.